hudsonbrendon/cookiecutter-python-package/README.md

 poetry publish
 ```

+# Documentation

+Creating clear and structured documentation is essential for any Python package, and MkDocs is a great tool for this purpose.
+With its Markdown-based approach and easy deployment options, MkDocs simplifies the process of generating and maintaining project documentation.

+For a Python package template, integrating MkDocs allows developers to:

+- Provide well-organized API documentation.
+- Maintain a consistent structure for guides and tutorials.
+- Easily host documentation on GitHub Pages or similar platforms.

+By combining MkDocs with plugins like mkdocstrings, you can automatically generate documentation from docstrings, ensuring that your package remains well-documented and easy to use.

+Would you like a more detailed guide on setting it up?
+Access [https://www.mkdocs.org/](https://www.mkdocs.org/)

 ## Branch and commit patterns

 To create branches, we use the Git Flow pattern, read more about it at: